-The primary hurdle in assessing the impact of generative AI lies in achieving \textit{causal inference}.
-This involves establishing a genuine cause-and-effect relationship between generative AI and the key outcome variables, rather than mere correlation.
-A straightforward yet unsophisticated approach is to contrast the outcome variable (e.g., the number of orders) before and after the emergence of generative AI.
+The main challenge in assessing the impact of generative AI lies in achieving \textit{causal inference}.
+This involves establishing a true cause-and-effect relationship between generative AI and the focal outcomes, rather than mere correlation.
+One straightforward approach is to contrast the outcome variable (e.g., the number of orders) after and before the emergence of generative AI.
 However, this method lacks the capacity for causal inference.
-For instance, observing a rise in crime rates alongside increased ice cream sales doesn't imply that ice cream causes criminal behavior; the true factor may be the seasonal influence of summer.
-Another avenue is randomized experiments (or A/B testings), which offer the most compelling evidence for causality.
-Yet, applying experiments to study generative AI's impact on product markets is unfeasible.
-The challenge emerges from the inability to identify equivalent markets, introduce and promote new generative AI in selected markets, primarily due to the exorbitant costs involved.
-For instance, training a GPT-3 model incurs costs exceeding \$4.6 million.
-These financial, time, and human resource constraints hinder the ability to conduct such experiments.
+For example, the demand for anime images could naturally fluctuate due to the seasonal effect of a new semester for students.
+This intrinsic variability could potentially bias our estimates of the impact of generative AI, leading to incorrect estimates.
+Another approach is randomized experiments (or A/B testing), which offer the most compelling evidence for causality.
+However, using experiments to study the impact of generative AI on markets is not feasible.
+Unlike individuals, markets cannot be randomly assigned to different groups, which limits the ability to implement generative AI effects only on the treated group while leaving the control group unaffected.
+Macro-level analyses involving countries, cities, and industries face similar limitations.

-To overcome the challenge of causal inference, we identify an unanticipated and sudden leak of a highly proficient image-generative AI as a \textit{natural experiment}, where markets inadvertently encounter experimental and control conditions, resembling a scenario wherein nature or hackers orchestrate an experiment.
+To overcome the challenge of causal inference, we identify an unanticipated and sudden leak of a highly proficient image-generative AI as a \textit{natural experiment}, where markets inadvertently encounter experimental and control conditions, resembling a scenario wherein nature orchestrates an experiment.

-Among the pioneer platforms in the field, Novelai stands out as an early entrant, offering text-to-image generative AI services.
-These services come at a subscription fee of \$10 to \$25 per month per user.
-Powered by Stable Diffusion \cite{rombach2022high}, Novelai's AI can swiftly generate anime-style images in response to specific keyword-based requests.
-However, in early October 2022, hackers attacked Novelai and leaked the AI model and training codes used by Novelai.
-Consequently, the leaked resources are accessible for download and local implementation, effectively reducing the cost of image generation to nearly zero.
+Among the pioneer platforms in the field, NovelAI stands out as an early entrant, offering text-to-image generative AI services.
+These services are available for a subscription fee ranging from \$10 to \$25 per month per user.
+Powered by Stable Diffusion \cite{rombach2022high}, NovelAI's AI can quickly generate anime-style images in response to specific keyword-based requests.
+However, in early October 2022, hackers attacked NovelAI and leaked the AI model and training codes used by NovelAI.
+As a result, the leaked resources are available for download and local implementation, effectively reducing the cost of image generation to nearly zero.